Breddan, Queensland: History

+Sellheim State School opened 12 November 1889 and closed 5 June 1939.
+It was on the eastern side of School Street close to the junction with the Flinders Highway (approx 20.0068°S 146.4156°E).

 Breddan Aerodrome, located about 13 km north of Charters Towers, was initially constructed as a dispersal field for Charters Towers airfield in April 1942 during World War II.
 In August 1942, Breddan was occupied by two squadrons of the US 38th Bombardment Group.
 On the departure of the US squadrons, Breddan was chosen for development as a major aircraft repair and salvage depot under RAAF control.
 The construction program which took place during 1943 involved the erection of maintenance hangars, engineering workshops, torpedo stores, personnel camps, a power station and medical facilities.
 The base was abandoned after 1947.